-Initial Jobless Claims in the United States is expected to be 250.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States Initial Jobless Claims is projected to trend around 220.00 Thousand in 2023, according to our econometric models.
+Initial Jobless Claims in the United States is expected to be 280.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.